mjenkins1131/Technical-Test/README.md

 • Reply with questions if necessary, or document assumptions used to make progress.

-#Assumptions
-Days are restricted to less than or equal to 1 month.

 Im going to use C# WPF.
 Im not familiar with working with RSS Urls so much of my time will be spent researching.